-Trigger Point Dry Needling is a technique that the therapists at Lone Peak Physical Therapy utilize for the treatment of muscular tightness or spasm that may be attributing to functional limitations with movement and pain.
-These muscular spasms may be the result of an acute injury or a chronic pain.
+Trigger Point Dry Needling is a technique that the therapists at Lone Peak Physical Therapy utilize for the treatment of muscular tightness or spasms that may be attributing to functional limitations with movement and pain.
+These muscular spasms may be the result of an acute injury or chronic pain.
 This muscular tightness can irritate the nerves exiting the spine and therefore cause the muscles to protect the body by contracting.
 This can lead to dysfunctions that are peripheral to the spine and affect the appendages.
 Trigger point dry needling utilizes thin filiform needles to insert into the affected muscular to stimulate the muscle and release the muscle allowing the muscle to have increased flexibility and decreased pain.
-This then allows the muscle to heal due to the physiologic effects following needling of increased oxygen and blood to the area.
+This then allows the muscle to heal due to the physiologic effects following the needling of increased oxygen and blood to the area.

 Is it acupuncture?

 This is probably the most asked question that we receive due to the public’s knowledge and familiarity with acupuncture.
 So, is dry needling acupuncture?
 NO. The similarity of the two treatment techniques begins and ends with the tool used.
-Both treatments utilize a solid filament needle, however the method of use and evaluative tools used by a Traditional Chinese Medicine (TCM) Acupuncturist and a Physical therapist differs.
+Both treatments utilize a solid filament needle, however, the method of use and evaluative tools used by a Traditional Chinese Medicine (TCM) Acupuncturist and a Physical therapist differ.
 Within TCM acupuncture the evaluation often includes tongue and pulse evaluations.
-The information obtained by these practitioners guides the practitioner to insert needles into specific meridians, or channels of the body to affect the bodies “Qi” with the overall goal of restoring the normal flow of the life force.
+The information obtained by these practitioners guides the practitioner to insert needles into specific meridians, or channels of the body to affect the body's “Qi” with the overall goal of restoring the normal flow of the life force.
 This is vastly different than how a physical therapist utilizes the needle.
 At Lone Peak Physical Therapy we utilize the evaluation to assess the pain patterns, posture, movement, and function.
-These findings aid in our decision making in determining if one is a candidate for needling and if so where to utilize the treatment to be most effective.
-It must be noted that as physical therapists we do appreciate and utilize the skills and knowledge of acupuncturists to achieve the ultimate goal for out patients: to Live Better!
+These findings aid in our decision-making in determining if one is a candidate for needling and if so where to utilize the treatment to be most effective.
+It must be noted that as physical therapists we do appreciate and utilize the skills and knowledge of acupuncturists to achieve the ultimate goal for outpatients: to Live Better!